animatedmax/spring-data-geode/src/main/markdown/index.md

-Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the Spring Data for Apache Geode XML namespace was to perform a lookup first before attempting to create a Region.
+Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the Spring Data for GemFire XML namespace was to perform a lookup first before attempting to create a Region.
 This was done in case the Region already existed, which would be the case if the Region was defined in an imported Apache Geode native `cache.xml` configuration